tihmels/tents-and-trees-csp-solver/README.md

 # Tents and Trees CSP Solver

 A constraint-satisfaction problem (CSP) solver for _Tents & Trees_ logic puzzles.
-The project is written exclusively in Kotlin and implemented as a websocket-based client-server application using the [KVision](https://github.com/rjaros/kvision) web framework.
+The project is written entirely in Kotlin and implemented as a websocket-based client-server application using the [KVision](https://github.com/rjaros/kvision) web framework.

 ## Tents & Trees